SAP/abap-file-formats/doc/specification.md

 ### Original Language

-The field `originalLanguage` stores the information about the original language of the the object.
+The field `originalLanguage` stores the information about the original language of the object.

 The original language is specified with [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language codes.